Medicare Questions & Answers

 How long before you turn 65 do you apply for Medicare?
 Three months prior to turning 65 is the earliest you can apply to enroll in Medicare.
 You do this by applying with the Social Security Office.
 Original Medicare, or any additional Medicare insurance products that you apply for will not start until the 1st day of your 65th birth month.
 There are different rules and deadlines that surround Medicare, so it's best to connect with a Medicare insurance broker to discuss your unique situation.

 What is the average cost of Supplemental insurance for Medicare?
 This depends on your state, county, sex, age and smoking history.
-Typically a Medicare Supplement Plan G for a 65 year old non-smoking male averages about $150 per month in Anne Arundel County, Maryland.
-There are also discounts for first time Medicare recipients, so contact your local Medicare insurance agent to discuss which companies offer the best rates for your situation.
+Typically a Medicare Supplement Plan G for a 65 year old non-smoking male averages about $150 per month and $135 for females, in Anne Arundel County, Maryland.
+There are also discounts for two people living in the same house on the same plan, so contact your local Medicare insurance agent to discuss which companies offer the best rates for your situation.

 What are the income limits for Extra Help with Medicare?
 This varies by state.
 In Maryland, the threshold is $1,486 per month in income for a single person.
 However, this can go as high as $30,000 for help with Medicare Part D assistance or also known as a Low Income Subsidy (LIS).
 In order to understand all the rules surrounding Medicare assistance, you should contact a licensed Medicare Insurance Broker familiar with your state's rules and regulations.

 How much is taken out of your Social Security check for Medicare?
-Typically about $144 each month is removed to cover Medicare Part B premiums and this amount changes each year.
+Typically about $170 each month is removed to cover Medicare Part B premiums and this amount changes each year.
 However, you could have more removed if you're a high-income earner or less if you qualify for Medicaid.
-For more information on these fees visit: https://www.medicare.gov/your-medicare-costs/part-b-costs
+For the most recent information on these fees visit: https://www.medicare.gov/your-medicare-costs/part-b-costs

 When is the Medicare enrollment period?
 This depends on your situation, but the Annual Enrollment Period (AEP) is October 15th through December 7th each year.
 The Open Enrollment Period is from January 1st through March 31st.
 There are also many different Special Election Periods (SEPs) throughout the year that you may qualify for.
 There are different rules for each period so it's best to work with an experienced Medicare insurance broker to determine the best plan of action for your situation.

 Do you have to sign up for Medicare when you are 65?
 Yes, unless you have credible coverage from your current employer, or coverage from a Union, Retirement Plan, Government etc. You might automatically receive your Medicare Part A card, this is normal and does not mean that you are enrolled into Medicare fully.
-As long as you have credible coverage elsewhere, you do not need to enroll.
+As long as you have credible coverage elsewhere, you do not need to enroll in Part B or additional coverage like Rx or a Supplement plan.
 If you don't have credible coverage and decide NOT to enroll into Medicare Part B, then you will start accruing penalties and you might delay your coverage when you finally need it.
 It's best work with a Medicare insurance broker to navigate all of the complexities of Medicare.
 Check out my Should I Enroll Into Medicare matrix - it's a free download.